Mean, Median and Mode in Plain English

 n = number of values in the dataset

-Sorted = data arranged in ascending order
+Sorted = data in ascending order

 How to Find the Mode